arangodb/docs/3.8/graphs-custom-pregel.md

 ## Accumulators

 In PPAs there are special types, called: `Accumulators`.
-There are three different types of Accumulators:
+There are two types of Accumulators:

-- VertexAccumulators
-- GlobalAccumulators
-- CustomAccumulators
+- VertexAccumulators: one instance per vertex.
+- GlobalAccumulators: a single instance globally.

 Accumulators are used to consume and process messages which are being sent to them during the computational phase (`initProgram`, `updateProgram`,